Atropos-Dad/AmazingShorttermSupport/README.md

-# AmazingShorttermSupport
+# Notehold

-This is a little app that helps you take audio notes!
+Notehold is a little app that helps you take better notes using your voice!
 It's primarily a proof of concept, and was created in a few hours for a hackathon.

 It will transcribe your voice, generate a summary/title, and categorize it with it's urgency and into a category based on the ones you provide it with (or it will just put it in a general category if you don't provide any).